-Most implants require at least 2 visits to be fitted properly.
+Most dental implants require at least 2 visits to be fitted properly.
 Depending on the severity of the problem, the patient can wait anywhere from a few days to a couple of months between the insertion and fitting.
 The only way to truly know this is to talk to your dentist.

 Having worked with so many patients over the years, Dr. Brittany and Dr. Yoni know how long the patient will need to recover as soon as the full mouth rehabilitation plan is designed.
 They also give the patient detailed instructions that will allow the patient to speed up the rehabilitation process.